-The narrative of the Odyssey has been constantly rewritten by centuries of writers, but it’s a rich text that, like so much of Greek myth, is always already open to revising its own narrative.
+The Odyssey has been constantly rewritten by centuries of writers, but like so much of Greek myth, it’s always already open to revising its own narrative.
 Emily Wilson, Professor of Classics at the University of Pennsylvania and the first woman to translate the Odyssey into English, recommends the best books to read after (or alongside) the Ancient Greek epic, and offers sage wisdom about both translating ancient epics and why everyone can learn from the Odyssey today.

 The philosopher and cultural critic recently made a foray into drama when he reworked Sophocle’s Antigone—not out of admiration for the original, but to examine the “stupid and morally problematic” character at its heart.
 Here he selects five plays he admires—but declines to see performed.

 Cultural and philosophical changes that occurred in late antiquity are essential to our understanding of the world today, but few us know much about that period.
 Historian Robin Lane Fox recommends the best books to read to get a good sense of late antiquity.